 In December 2020, pursuant to a registration statement on Form S-3 declared effective by the Securities and Exchange Commission on December 11, 2020, the Company entered into an Open Market Issuance Sales Agreement ("ATM Agreement") with Jefferies LLC. ("Jefferies"), which provides that, upon the terms and subject to the conditions and limitations in the ATM Agreement, the Company may elect, from time to time, to offer and sell shares of Common Stock having an aggregate offering price of up to \$50,000 through Jefferies acting as sales agent.
+During the year ended December 31, 2021, the Company sold 743,964 shares of Common Stock under the ATM Agreement, at an average price of \$7.19 per share, raising aggregate net proceeds of approximately \$5,188, after deducting an aggregate commission of 3%.
 During the year ended December 31, 2020, the Company sold 10,176 shares of Common Stock under the ATM Agreement, at an average price of \$6.07 per share, raising aggregate net proceeds of approximately \$60, after deducting an aggregate commission of 3%.
-The Company recorded issuance expenses of \$158.
+The Company deducted issuance expenses from Additional Paid in Capital of \$2 and \$158 as of December 31, 2021 and 2020, respectively.